 Philip E. "Pepper" Phillips

 Phillips also served as deputy director of Kennedy's Shuttle Processing Directorate.
-The directorate's responsibilities included processing and launching three space shuttles -- Discovery, Atlantis and Endeavour -- and managing a work force of approximately 5,400 civil service and contractor employees.
+The directorate's responsibilities included processing and launching three space shuttles -- Discovery, Atlantis and Endeavour -- and managing a workforce of approximately 5,400 civil service and contractor employees.
 In this capacity, he served as the alternate technical manager representative (TMR) for the Space Program Operations Contract at Kennedy.

+NASA has rewarded Phillips' service with several distinguished awards including the Meritorious Presidential Rank Award, the NASA Distinguished Service Medal, the NASA Exceptional Service Medal, the astronaut corps' Silver Snoopy Award, and several Kennedy Certificates of Commendation and Achievement.
 Phillips graduated from Astronaut High School in Titusville, Fla., and received a Bachelor of Science in electrical engineering from the University of Alabama in 1985.
 In 1996, he earned a Master of Science in engineering management from the University of Central Florida.
-Phillips currently resides in Viera with his wife, Stacie.
+He currently resides in Viera with his wife, Stacie.